Veverest/ROS-Tutorials/README.md

     * [Robotics Systems Lab](https://www.youtube.com/playlist?list=PLE-BQwvVGf8HOvwXPgtDfWoxd4Cc6ghiP)

 ## Task 0
 1. Create a ros workspace from the tutorials.
 Find out what each file and folder is for.
+[Detailed steps here](Task0.md)
 2. Create the private Github repository using git and go through tutorials given.
 3. Add a progress section in the README of the repository and keep tabs on your work, date-wise.
 4. For doubts or issues, refer to the internet and include a note in the ISSUES section of the ReadMe.